 Work Permit Age Requirements

 The general requirements do not specify any age limitation.
-Taking this into account, you are basically eligible for a work permit (IMTA) at any age given that you already have at least 5 years of work experience.
+Taking this into account, you are basically eligible for a work permit at any age given that you already have at least five years of relevant work experience.

 They are different for artists (impresarios), as well as for foreign workers assuming an urgent or temporary position.
-All in all, more specific rules apply depending on your industry.
+More specific rules apply depending on your industry.

-Working in the Oil and Gas Industry, for example, you must be of 30-55 years of age.
+Working in the oil and gas industry, for example, you must be between 30-55 years of age.
 As regulated by the Indonesian Ministry of Energy and Mineral Resources law (No. 31/2013).

 Positions a Foreign National in Indonesia Can Hold

-A foreign national can hold a work permit in all positions that are not restricted.
-With this in mind, a foreign national cannot hold a position in the following sectors:
+Foreign national can hold a work permit and meanwhile carry any titles that are not restricted.
+Note that a foreign national cannot hold any position related to Human Resources as well as in the legal and medical industries.

 How Long is My Work Permit Valid for?